Development

 Water resources

-Karst groundwater requires a 3D assessment of the geology.
-KARSYS is a deductive approach based on the geology of the site and the hydraulic principles governing karstification.
-On a defined site, the approach is deployed in 4 stages: (i) identification of the karstic properties of the aquifers, (ii) establishment of a 3D geological model of the aquifer units, (iii) establishment of a 3D hydrogeological model of the aquifers by integration of the hydrological data and (iv) identification and delimitation of the flow systems.
+Understanding karst groundwater requires a 3D assessment of the geology.
+KARSYS is a deductive approach based on the geology of a site and the hydraulic principles governing karstification.
+Once a site is defined, SISKA deploys a 4 step approach: (i) identifying the karstic properties of the aquifers, (ii) establishing a 3D geological model of aquifer units, (iii) generating a 3D hydrogeological model through integration of hydrological data and (iv) identification and delimitation of flow systems.

-The functionalities of VisualKARSYSthe online service for building and viewing KARSYS models, are constantly being improved.
+The functionality of VisualKARSYS,the online service for building and viewing KARSYS models, is constantly being improved.

 Recent developments also aim to integrate the results of KARSYS into the data model defined by the Confederation.

-The SISKA develops and applies KarstMOD (hydrological and hydraulic models) to simulate groundwater dynamics and thus assess recharge (effective infiltration), storage, and discharge from one or more outlets in particular.
+SISKA develops and applies KarstMOD (hydrological and hydraulic models) to simulate groundwater dynamics and thus assess recharge (effective infiltration), storage, and discharge from one or more outlets.

 Water protection

-At the request of the Federal Office for the Environment (FOEN), the SISKA has finished updating the EPIK method for assessing the vulnerability of water catchments to pollution.
-The process includes the development of routines for mapping soil thickness and water infiltration in karst (karst map).
+At the request of the Federal Office for the Environment (FOEN), SISKA has finished updating the EPIK method for assessing the vulnerability of water catchments to pollution.
+The process includes the development of protocols for mapping soil thickness and water infiltration in karst (karst map).

 Instabilities

 KarstALEA provides geologists with a practical method for assessing karstification.
-Developed for tunnel driving, it has been extended to predict instabilities and collapses.
+While initially developed for tunneling, it has been extended to predict instabilities and collapses.
 The method continues to evolve with each new application.